 - damage critical habitat

-- damage a habitat of a threatened species, an endangered population or an endangered ecological community
+- damage a habitat of a threatened species, an endangered population or a threatened ecological community

 - involve research anywhere in the National Parks and Wildlife Service (NPWS) reserve system.